niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 - pwd: Will tell you everything that is there in this new folder.
 - mkdir: Will help you create a new folder/directory on your computer.

-Lets go step by step now
+Lets go step by step now and we will be using the CLI.

 1. Create a folder

 > mkdir website

-2. Go to this directory
+2. Go to the workin directory we just created.
+CD stands for, "Change directory"

 > cd website

-3. Let's make an html page
+3. Let's make an html page inside our working directory and let's name it, "index.html"

 > touch index.html